 The scene were they are preparing supper in the kitchen is a pivotal moment in the film.
 It is constructed as a subtle mating ritual between the two as they stand close together.
 He is making salad at her insistence, while she is cooking dinner.
 Earlier in the film, we have seen the kitchen as a place of family get together, when Francesca was having dinner with her husband and kids.
 We had also seen her place in the family, that she is more of an invisible member , whom the other members hardly notice.
-But now she is the star , being the sole object of this handsome stranger’s undivided attentions, and as we will see later on, the kitchen will be the main location where their love story will develop .Post supper, they start drinking and slowly Francesca becomes freer and freer with her questions and answers.
+But now she is the star , being the sole object of this handsome stranger’s undivided attentions and, as we will see later on, the kitchen will be the main location where their love story will develop .Post supper, they start drinking; and slowly Francesca becomes freer and freer with her questions and answers.
 Her regrets with her current existence comes to fore.
 She describes her husband as ‘clean’ and very loving , but the life she has now is not what she expected when she got married.
-Its one of the most brilliant instances of acting from Meryl, as she is juggling a lot of stuff as an actress in the scene; she is trying to hide her true feelings for the stranger; trying to convince herself that everything is alright with her life and at the same time, cant help expressing her regrets.
-I have always felt Meryl is at her best, when she is playing scenes where she has to hide the character’s true feelings and this is one of them.
+Meryl is juggling a lot of stuff as an actress in the scene; she is trying to hide her true feelings for the stranger; trying to convince herself that everything is alright with her life and at the same time, cant help expressing her regrets.
+I have always felt Meryl is at her best, when she is playing scenes where she has to hide the character’s true feelings, and this is one of them.
 The conversation ends on a rather acrimonious note when Robert fires a rather indiscreet question as to whether Francesca wants to leave her husband.
 Francesca snaps , as if Robert has just read her most intimate thoughts.
 Robert apologizes and walks out of the house.
 Eastwood frames this moment. as the door shuts on Francesca, as if she is being imprisoned back into her domesticity while Robert resumes his traveler’s life.